-Recall that $M{\varphi}$ is isometric to the Euclidean space $\mathbb{R}^2$ , and the $\tau$ and s-coordinate lines are orthogonal.
-The steps of the random walk generated by the Hamiltonian $\hat{h}$ in (RM) in these two directions are independent identically distributed normal random variables.
-The walk of the initial state along $M{\varphi}$ consists of a random walk without drift in the $\tau$ -coordinate and a random walk with drift in the positive direction of the s-axis.
+As established, the collapse process in the model reduces to a random walk of the initial state on the manifold M{φ} , identified with the (τ, s) plane \mathbb{R}^2 .
+The τ and s components of the steps in the random walk, generated by the Hamiltonian \hat{h} in (RM), are independent identically distributed normal random variables.
+The walk of the initial state along M{φ} consists of a random walk without drift in the τ -coordinate and a random walk with drift in the positive direction of the s-axis.
 In other words, the walk is represented as follows: